 Our funders and supporters

-We also work closely with partners in the voluntary sector.
+We also work closely with partners in the Public and Third Sector.
 Our multi-agency approach allows us to provide a ‘one stop shop’ support service to women.
 Many agencies refer women to us, and we refer to them.
 Each year we deliver services to approximately 400 women, and 70 to 80 women attend the Centre daily.
-Of these 400 women, 200 access intensive one to one support.

 Information and Support